 Chimayo Stone Fired Kitchen is located in the historic Century Building on Main Avenue in downtown Durango.
 The building was originally built sometime in the mid 1890s.
 Over the years it has been a department store, a furniture store and even a fitness club through much of the '70s and '80s.
 The building's current owners converted the space into a Chelsea's British Pub franchise from 1994-2000, after which time it was leased to a Chinese restaurant from 2000-2011.
 By the time we took over the space, it was time for a complete remodel.
 Demolition began on January 3, 2012, and required two weeks and 14 large dumpster loads of trash before we could get started on construction.
 During the demolition phase, we uncovered the original Carnegie steel support beams, the original tin ceiling, the original maple hardwood flooring and most of the original brick wall.
 All had been covered up with layers of materials from countless remodels over the years.

 Chimayo is the culmination of years spent researching restaurant designs and concepts around the country while we were traveling with the Andretti Racing Team as the team corporate chefs.
-Birgitte designed the floorplan, layout and interior for the restaurant, providing all mechanical plans used by the contractor and all governing and licensing agencies.
-We did not employ commercial kitchen or restaurant designers.
-Several of her most noteworthy design elements are the curved booths, which she constructed from cardboard templates that were then used by the trim carpenters to build on site, the 35-foot curved concrete bar, the artwork on the main wall above the booth, and the steel sconces in the lounge.
+Together we came up with the concept and layout incorporating all of the elements we wanted in a restaurant, or ones we had noted were lacking.
+Birgitte called upon her years of experience as a closet and interior designer to design the interior, and provide all mechanical plans for the contractor and all governing and licensing agencies.
+We did not employ commercial kitchen or restaurant designers, or a professional architect.
+Several of her most noteworthy design elements are the curved booths, which she constructed from cardboard templates that were then used by the trim carpenters to build on site, the 35-foot curved concrete bar, the artwork above the booth (which she drew herself), and the steel sconces in the lounge.
 We went through many drafts to refine the floorplan and kitchen workflow, choosing fixtures, furnishings and equipment, and spent hours tuning our lighting design to get the right ambiance.
-We restored of the original maple hardwood floors, brick wall, steel support beams and tin ceiling , and worked closely with CarbonForm Design to create many steel fixtures, shelving, trim pieces and sculpture to create a modern, urban, industrial design theme while preserving the building's ties to Durango's historical heritage.
+We restored most of the original maple hardwood floors, brick wall, steel support beams and tin ceiling , and worked closely with CarbonForm Design to create many steel fixtures, shelving, trim pieces and sculpture to create a modern, urban, industrial design theme while preserving the building's ties to Durango's historical heritage.

 Michael spent several years developing the twin-oven concept, including several trips to Woodstone’s corporate kitchens to test the ovens, as well as numerous visits to oven-themed restaurants around the country, even staging at various restaurants to learn how to use the ovens and develop recipes.
 Most of our made-from-scratch menu is prepared in the stone hearth ovens.
 We do not use a grill, traditional saute or deep fat fryer methods as our main source of cooking.